4Ashwin/Hostel-Management-System/README.md

-This is a java application which allows Student Registration, Hostel allotment , Fee payment and Register management .
+This is a java application which allows Student Registration, Hostel allotment , Fee payment and Register management.